omkute10/FusionAI/README.md

 # AI Companion SaaS Platform

 An intelligent, always-available AI companion designed to assist users in productivity, personal development, and everyday tasks.
-This SaaS platform leverages cutting-edge AI technologies to provide personalized interactions, automation, and insightful recommendations.

 ---